7 Smoothie Solutions: Improve Your Blender Game with These Tips

 We’re here to help.

-In fact, there’s a bit of physics involved when you whirr up a delicious frozen beverage, and the order of the ingredients that you add (as well as the quantities – we’ll get to that in a little more detail later on) is important.
+In fact, there’s a bit of physics involved when you whir up a delicious frozen beverage, and the order of the ingredients that you add is crucial.
+The quantities are also important, but we’ll get to that in a little more detail later on.

-3. Leafy Greens and Thick Pastes (kale, nut butter)
+- Leafy greens and thick pastes (kale, nut butter)

 Keep in mind that this is the order in which you should add your ingredients if you are using an upright blender that will be loaded with the blade mechanism on the bottom.

-If your blender canister is loaded and then flipped over, fill it up in the opposite order, starting with the ice, so it will be on top when you blend.
+If your blender canister is loaded and then flipped over, as with the Nutribullet Pro 900, fill it up in the opposite order, starting with the ice, so it will be on top when you blend.

 As long as soft, high-moisture ingredients are added closest to the blade, and hard and frozen ingredients are added the furthest away, this will help to push everything you are whipping up towards the blades without getting stuck.
 Perfect!

-For an added boost, stir any powdered ingredient into the liquid before adding them to the canister.
+For an added boost, whisk any powdered ingredients into the liquid before adding them to the canister.
 Helping to pre-blend them in this way will help to give them a jump-start so you won’t wind up with dry, lumpy clumps.

 Don’t want to wind up with extra dirty dishes on your hands?
-A quick stir or shake in the blender canister before adding your greens and other ingredients should do the job.
+A quick stir or shake in the blender canister before adding your greens and other ingredients should do the job – it’s a lazy way to reduce cleaning responsibilities!

 3. Increase Liquid